TO SEE THE COSTUMES OF FILM CHARACTERS FROM LIFE MAKES PEOPLE MOVE AS IF IN FRONT OF A RELIC – INTERVIEW WITH CLARA TOSI PAMPHILI

 Text by Fiammetta Cesana

-So we listened to voice of the main narrator, of who made possible the tale of these treasures, making them inspiring and trying to prevent their fall into obsolete professionalism.
+So we listened to the voice of the main narrator, of who made possible the tale of these treasures, making them inspiring and trying to prevent their fall into obsolete professionalism.
 Clara Tosi Pamphili, Romaison’s curator, is well aware of the fundamental sharing between past and present, especially when it comes to fashion, and she hopes that, as it happened with food, films can also show the coolness of sartorial work to the eyes of the new generations.

 Fiammetta Cesana: Dear Clara, thank you for being with us, although remotely.
 As supporters of the miscellaneous beauty linking fashion with art, Romaison attracted us like bees to honey.
 What made you wish to open the most important costume studios in the city to the public?